TWA Flight 847: Days four through seventeen

 Nabih Berri, the chief of Amal militia and the minister of justice in the fractured Lebanon cabinet, negotiated on behalf of the terrorists.

 One of the hostages was released on 26 June, after he had developed heart trouble.

-The last 45 hostages were released on June 30 (they were collected in a local schoolyard), after an intervention by U.S. President Ronald Reagan and Lebanese officials.
+The last 45 hostages were released on June 30 (they gathered in a schoolyard in a Muslim-controlled suburb of Beirut, before being transported to safety) after an intervention by U.S. President Ronald Reagan and Lebanese officials.
 The intervention involved a settlement negotiated by Abraham Sofaer, the Legal Advisor to Reagan's State Department, in which the hostages were released in exchange for Israeli release of Lebanese prisoners.
-Sofaer argued that this action did not constitute acquiescence to the terrorist's demands because the U.S had objected to Israel’s imprisonment of Lebanese prisoners prior to the incident.
+Sofaer argued that this action did not constitute acquiescence to the terrorists' demands because the U.S. had objected to Israel’s imprisonment of Lebanese prisoners prior to the incident.
 The released hostages then met with international journalists and were driven to Syria by the International Red Cross.
 They held a press conference at the Sheraton Hotel in Damascus.

 The hostages then boarded a U.S. Air Force C-141B Starlifter cargo plane and flew to Rhein-Main AB, Hesse, West Germany, where they were met by U.S. Vice President George H. W. Bush, debriefed, given medical examinations, then flown to Andrews Air Force Base in Maryland, and welcomed home by President Reagan.

 Over the following several weeks, Israel released over 700 Shia prisoners, while maintaining that the prisoners' release was not related to the hijacking.